 Whether they’re full-time or part-time employees, CMOs wear many hats.
 Their duties may include:

-1. Developing strategies: The CMO comes up with the marketing strategy and makes sure it aligns with the company’s goals
+- Developing strategies: The CMO is responsible for marketing initiatives, is the first to implement marketing strategies, and makes sure it aligns with the company’s goals

 The responsibilities vary across industries and businesses.
 In some cases, the part-time CMO may:

-• Focus more on strategy than the implementation
+- Focus more on a comprehensive marketing strategy than the implementation

 Hiring a CMO part-time comes with many advantages, including the following four: